 One way to address this is by continually starting new groups.
 Some churches “force” or strongly encourage groups to break up and start over with new people.

 Continued growth requires new leadership.
 There will need to be new initiatives, creative ways to do things, and simply replacement of the leaders who move or quit.

-One key to sustain growth is a successful leadership development program.
+One key to sustaining growth is a successful leadership development program.
 I participate in addressing this one regularly.
 I am continually looking for new leaders in our church.

 This one is the capacity of the senior leadership.
 If a leader is controlling, for example, there will be a cap.
-The church will be defined to the leader’s personal abilities.
+The church will be defined by the leader’s personal abilities.